IsteNITC-Website-2023/istetechquilla/content/posts/why-do-new-year-resolutions-fail.md

 author: Lalitya Devi
 description: January, the biggest motivation to start over.
 To be more precise it's actually the 1st of the month that is the biggest motivation.
 Yes!
 We are talking about the new year's resolution.
-This is one of the funniest things that people do.
-Because most of the motivations end even before the 31st of January..
 poster_design_by: Dikshant Nemi
 fadsgvvdf: cvsdfhgbhfvbfvsd